minghao912/APCS/README.md

 # APCS
-Work from AP Computer Science, Alameda High School 2018-2019
+Work from AP Computer Science, AHS 2018-2019

 These are projects and/or assignments from: Mr. Joo, Blue Pelican Java, or Head First Java